Generic Name: pegfilgrastim (PEG fil GRAS tim)

 How should I use pegfilgrastim?

-Pegfilgrastim is usually given once per chemotherapy cycle.
-This medication should not be given within 14 days before or 24 hours after you receive chemotherapy.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.
+Pegfilgrastim should not be given within 14 days before or 24 hours after you receive chemotherapy.

-Each prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each prefilled syringe or Onpro Injector is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 You may need frequent medical tests to help your doctor determine how long to treat you with pegfilgrastim.